 - One of my fondest memory while living in the Marshes is grabbing a handful of these uperoleia from the lawn one rainy night, and showing them to the landholder, who despite living out there his whole life, had never see them before.

 - They fight!
 The males are territorial and will engage in wrestling bouts with other males they deem get too close.
 Not unusual behaviour for frogs, but not very common either (see these papers by Robertson, Given, and Duellman).
 They seem to be defending a calling site, as the territories are not where the eggs are laid or contain other resources.
 Basically, they reckon they’ve found the best calling spot and they’ll fight to keep others away from it.
 It’s hilarious, watching something the size of half my thumb get all huffy, hop about, grab another male by the waist and flip him.
 And if that move didn’t solve the matter, they’ll keep doing it until it did.
-It definitely made for a great entertainment one night in the Macquarie Marshes when after nearly 50 mm of rain fell, there were hundreds out, calling away and occasionally indulging in a spot of frog sumo (for the full story, read my short write-up: Ocock 2012 Herpetological Review 43(3): 472).
+It definitely made for a great entertainment one night in the Macquarie Marshes when after nearly 50 mm of rain fell, there were hundreds out, calling away and occasionally indulging in a spot of frog sumo (for the full story, read my short write-up on page 472: Ocock 2012 Herpetological Review 43(3): 472).